 It’s very important to allow someone to speak about themselves so give them time and let them ask you questions which will give you a chance to see what’s important to them.
 You can then see if you are the right for them and also see if any red flags pop up, too.
 Always, be open and honest about what it’s going to be like to work for your company which avoids nasty surprises in the future.

 Please don’t think for a second, they are only interested in you.
 As hard as this is to take, the most credible and talented candidates, will most definitely have other options.
 It’s best to factor this in to avoid disappointment.
 Sometimes, things aren’t meant to be, but it is a great pity to miss out on someone because of a flawed interview process.
-Also, only hire people that are committed to moving and not just window shopping.
-By asking – ‘what would you do if you receive a counter offer’ is a good way of determining how serious they are.

-Finding the right person isn’t easy because it involves finding someone who has the skills, knowledge, and expertise to fulfill the role and fit seamlessly into the culture, but if you get the small things right – it goes a long way and enhances your reputation.
+Finding the right person isn’t easy because, it involves finding someone who has the skills, knowledge, and expertise to fulfill the role and fit seamlessly into the culture, but if you get the small things right – it goes a long way and enhances your reputation.